Tapanito/XRPL-Standards/xls-template-2.md

 This subsection lists the object fields, indicating whether a field is modifiable, optional, it's JSON type, Internal Type and the Default Value.

-- `Modifiable`: The column takes one of the three values: `Yes`, `No` and `N/A`
+- `Constant`: The column takes one of the following values:

   - `Yes` - the field is modifiable
-  - `No` - the field is not modifiable, but this condition may change in the future
+  - `No` - the field is not modifiable
-  - `N/A` - this field is not directly modifiable by the user.
-This value is reserved to fields that are only modified due to some protocol condition

-- `Required`: The column takes one of the three values: `Yes`, `No`, `Conditional`
+- `Required`: The column takes one of the following values:

   - `Yes` - The field is required
   - `No` - The field is optional
-  - `Conditional` - The field is required under certain circumstances, these circumstances must be described in Fields subsection
+  - `Conditional` - The field is required under certain circumstances, these circumstances must be described in the subsection following the fields table.

 - `Internal Type`: The internal type of the field.
 Refer to [rippled](https://github.com/XRPLF/rippled/blob/develop/include/xrpl/protocol/detail/sfields.macro) for all internal types.
 Internal types must be in all capital letters